 Employees are often in the best position to identify corporate fraud and fraud against the government—the typical targets of whistleblowers.
 A 2016 report by the Association of Certified Fraud Examiners on global fraud found that employees were the largest source of tips about corporate fraud.
 This is not surprising.
-Employees have unique “insider” knowledge of the inner workings of their employer.
+Employees have a unique “insider” knowledge of the inner workings of their employers.
 Fortunately, fraudulent conduct in the workplace causes at least some employees to “blow the whistle.”
-They push back and do something to change the behaviors.
+They push back and do something to change their behaviors.
 This kind of effort sometimes meets success—but sometimes raises the ire of the employer, hence the discounting of whistleblowers by calling them “disgruntled” (which is defined by Merriam-Webster as “unhappy and annoyed”).

 The Law Protects Whistleblowers

 Blowing the whistle may feel like a risky proposition.
 And it may be, but an experienced whistleblower attorney can guide whistleblowers in understanding their options and how to protect themselves.
-A multitude of federal and state laws protect whistleblowers by allowing employees to sue their employer if their whistleblowing leads to retaliation.
+A multitude of federal and state laws protect whistleblowers by allowing employees to sue their employers if their whistleblowing leads to retaliation.
 For example, the False Claims Act has an anti-retaliation provision that can award double back pay and lost front pay to whistleblowers who have been terminated because they fought against fraud against the Government.
 Similarly, employees who are treated badly when they blow the whistle on fraud in publicly traded corporations have recourse in the Sarbanes-Oxley Act (SOX).
 Many states also protect whistleblowers.
 The Minnesota Whistleblower Act, for example, prohibits retaliation against employees who report actual or planned violations of the law by their employer.

 The Law Rewards Whistleblowers